cdisselkoen/pitchfork/README.md

 # How to Run

 - Install [angr](https://github.com/angr/angr) using the directions [here](https://docs.angr.io/introductory-errata/install)
-    - NOTE: currently only tested with angr 8.19.2.4
+    - NOTE: currently only works with the most recent angr (specifically tested with Git commit `97fd492f`).
+Will not work with angr 8.19.2.4, the latest version in Pip as of this writing.
+        (Commit `6f16f1e` in this repo, or older, work with angr 8.19.2.4, but do not contain any more recent improvements.)
     - It is highly recommended to use the [pypy](https://pypy.org) JITting Python interpreter rather than the standard Python interpreter.
 E.g., on Mac:
         ```bash